danielkamenetsky/danielkamenetsky/README.md

 <h2 align="center"> About me 👋 </h2>

 <p align="center">
-I'm a software developer intern at York Region.
-I previously worked as an auditor and senior financial analyst at Deloitte and General Electric before obtaining my CPA.<br>
+I'm a software developer intern at York Region.<br> I previously worked as an auditor and senior financial analyst at Deloitte and General Electric before obtaining my CPA.<br>
 A few years ago, I traded spreadsheets for code to become a software engineer and build solutions. 💻🚀
 </p>